steven912/Overview-Of-Current-Projects/README.md

 #### Dev Description:

   A game directly inspired by my experience working in a UPS store, the customer interactions I experienced, and the tasks I had to complete while working there.
 This was the first in-depth game I made, and its code reflects that, in that its a huge mess that I don't understand and, while it all worked at one point, would need to be completely redone.
-The general experiences of the game, the character and environment designs, and the story are all documeneted and IMO entertaining, so I would love to take another crack at this while being so much more experienced in coding (like knowing what a singleton is or how queues can be used lol).
+The general experiences of the game, the character and environment designs, and the story are all documented and IMO entertaining, so I would love to take another crack at this while being so much more experienced in coding (like knowing what a singleton is or how queues can be used lol).

 #### Influences: